 Women Receive Inadequate Information about Risks

 Failing immediate and much needed improvements in device regulation to limit the use of mesh, at the very least mesh sufferers want women to be better warned and informed about the true risks.
-But that doesn’t mean women should have to do extensive internet research before their surgery, a luxury and skill not possessed by all.
-Information and links on the regulating body’s website are not the answer.
+But that doesn’t mean they should have to do extensive internet research before their surgery.

-Surgeons have a duty to inform women of the full and long term risks of mesh surgery and their hospital literature should reflect the fact that mesh is not the only option, mesh poses risks not present in non-mesh surgery, mesh is intended to be permanent and is difficult to remove if there are problems further down the line.
-Women also need to know that there are thousands of cases of women seeking legal redress for their mesh problems in the US.
+Surgeons have a duty to inform women of the full and long-term risks of mesh surgery.
+Hospital leaflets should describe non-mesh options.
+Women should be informed of the full risks.
+They should be told that mesh is intended to be permanent and is difficult to remove if there are problems further down the line.
+Women also need to know that there are thousands seeking legal redress for their mesh problems in the US.

-All women should be given this information in plenty of time before their surgery and not, for example, a few hours before the surgery when they are rushed through the consent form.
+All women should be given this information well in advance of their surgery and not, for example, a few hours before the surgery when they may be rushed through the consent form.
 It is the surgeon’s moral, if not legal, duty to give the woman all the facts.

 Difficulties Getting Help When Mesh Goes Wrong

-Mesh victims have also alerted organisations to the fact that women are finding it difficult to get their mesh problems recognised and treated by surgeons experienced in mesh complications.
+Mesh victims have also alerted organisations to the fact that women are finding it difficult to get their mesh problems recognised and treated by surgeons who are experienced in mesh complications.
 Mesh surgery leaves a surgical footprint which can make it more difficult to resolve any problems later on if things go wrong.
-The mesh becomes firmly embedded in the body over several weeks and, if poorly placed, infected or eroding into nearby tissues or organs, the mesh can ultimately damage the vagina, urethra, bladder and other organs.
-Removal requires great skill if the surgeon is not to cause further damage and continence issues.
+The mesh becomes firmly embedded in the body over several weeks and, if poorly placed, infected or eroding into nearby tissues or organs, the mesh can damage the vagina, urethra, bladder and other organs.
+Removal requires expert skills to limit further damage and continence issues.

 Call for National Registry

-Some campaigners have called for all mesh implants to be recorded in a national independent registry so that problems can be recorded and reported and thus provide a more accurate picture of the mesh problem than that provided by the MHRA’s current adverse event reporting system, or the voluntary reporting system haphazardly and leisurely taking place at present.
+Some campaigners have called for all mesh implants to be recorded in a national independent registry so that problems can be recorded and reported.
+This would provide a more accurate picture of the mesh problem than the MHRA’s current reporting system, or the voluntary reporting systems run by professional bodies .
 Some have backed the idea of a version of the Yellow Card reporting system so that patients and their primary care doctors could report any complications more easily, as with some drugs.
-In this way, the information from this system would rely less on the implanting surgeon’s subjective measure of success and his/her willingness to report adverse events.
+In this way, the information from this system would rely less on the implanting surgeon’s subjective measure of success and willingness to report adverse events.

 Mesh Sufferers Go Public

-Some women have been brave enough to tell their story on support websites and in some cases, in national newspapers.
+Some women have been brave enough to tell their story on support websites and in some cases national newspapers.
 They are willing to reveal personal details about a rather embarrassing problem in the hope that they may help other sufferers and deter women from having mesh surgery.
-By going public they are highlighting the problems which are frequently downplayed or even omitted in the hospital information pamphlets or conversations with surgeons.
+By going public they are highlighting the problems which are downplayed or even omitted in the hospital information leaflets or conversations with surgeons.